Alexander Lukashenko: Domestic policy

+The political system of Lukashenko has become colloquially known as "Lukashism" or "Lukashenkoism".
+John Sweeney summarised Lukashism as "a mutant version of the Soviet Union's deal with its people: they pretend to pay us, and we pretend to work; we pretend to vote for him; he pretends that the vote is fair."

 Lukashenko promotes himself as a "man of the people."
 Lukashenko wanted to rebuild Belarus when he took office; the economy was in freefall due to declining industry and lack of demand for Belarusian goods.
 Lukashenko kept many industries under the control of the government.
 In 2001, he stated his intention to improve the social welfare of his citizens and to make Belarus "powerful and prosperous."

 With the ascent to power of Lukashenko in 1994, the Russification policy of Russian Imperial and Soviet era was renewed.
+In 2006, Lukashenko said that people who speak Belarusian language cannot do anything, because nothing great can be expressed in Belarusian as the Belarusian language is a poor language and there are only two great languages in the world: Russian and English.

 Since the November 1996 referendum, Lukashenko has effectively held all governing power in the nation.
 Under the Constitution, if the House of Representatives rejects his choice for prime minister twice, he has the right to dissolve it.
 His decrees have greater weight than ordinary legislation.
 He also has near-absolute control over government spending; parliament can only increase or decrease spending with his permission.
 However, the legislature is dominated by his supporters in any event, and there is no substantive opposition to presidential decisions.
 Indeed, every seat in the lower house has been held by pro-Lukashenko MPs for all but one term since 2004.
 He also appoints eight members of the upper house, the Council of the Republic, as well as nearly all judges.